-Systems Engineering
+Design Science Methodology and Systems Engineering

 Responsible lecturer: Prof.dr.ir.
 B. de Vries

-Course code: 7ZM9M0
+Course code: 7ZZ9M0

 Period: 1

-ECTS: 2.5
+ECTS: 5

-Systems Engineering principles are learned in the context of the building sector and by practicing Systems Engineering (SE) and Building Information Modelling (BIM) tools.
+Introduction of Design Science Methodology and Systems Engineering theory and principles in the context of the construction sector.
+Design Science Methodology (DSM), Systems Engineering (SE) and Building Information Modelling (BIM) tools are practiced in individual assignments and the theory is tested in an exam.